Alcije/Arduino_projects/README.md

 Have fun building!

 (This repository reflects my own learning journey.
-AI was used as a writing assistant to help structure and improve the README.)
+AI was used as a writing assistant to help structure and improve the README, and also to improve project names.)